annulen/sysdig-wiki/sysdig-Chisel-API-Reference-Manual.md

 }
 ```

-_notes_:
+_Notes_:
 * For each entry in the _args_ table, sysdig will expect an argument to be specified on the command line after the chisel name, and fail if the argument is not there.
 * Each argument in _args_ generates a call to the on_set_arg() callback.
 * _args_ can be empty if the chisel doesn't require any argument.

-## callbacks
+## Callbacks
 Callbacks are the way sysdig uses to notify a chisel that something has happened.
 Most callbacks don't need to be registered.
 Just include the function in the chisel and, if present, the engine will call it.
 The only exception is on_interval(), which needs to be registered with sysdig.set_interval_s() or sysdig.set_interval_ns().
 Callbacks are optional.
-If yopu don't need one of them, just don't include it.
+If you don't need one of them, just don't include it.

 **on_set_arg(name, val)**